- Email me at firstname.lastname@example.org I check my email constantly.

 At the end of the semester each person will also be asked to submit a peer evaluation of his or her teammates and assess their contributions to the project.

 No lectures.
 Every team will meet with me in my office every other week.
 Meeting times will be scheduled after teams are formed.
-The typical agent for these meetings is:
+The typical agenda for these meetings is:

 - Progress report / demo of your work in the last 2 weeks